 - They did a poor job of warning visitors about wild animals.

-If an animal attacked you on public property, talk to a dog bite lawyer.
-A lawyer will examine your situation and determine your options.
+Talk to a dog bite lawyer if an animal attacks you on public property.
+A personal injury lawyer will examine your situation and determine your options.
 They can also look into the laws for your area to see if you have a case.

-You should not have to pay for the costs of an attack that wasn’t your fault.
-You might be entitled to compensation for:
+You should not have to pay for the costs of bite injuries that weren’t your fault.
+You might be entitled to compensation for the following:

 - Past and future medical bills